These are the best places to travel this summer

 10. Taste the real Northern Thai cuisine

-Northern Thai food tastes very different from traditional Thai food, substituting coconutty broths with more jungly alternatives (with one much-loved exception).
+Northern Thai food tastes very different from traditional Thai food, substituting coconutty broths with more jungly alternatives.
 This unique cuisine is a must-try for any food-focused adventurer.

-Han Thueng Chiang Mai is one of the city’s best places to try authentic Northern fare with a Bib Gourmand recommendation.
-The chef serves up a delicious combination of spicy, sweet and salty flavors, including local faves like ant egg omelets and crispy pork skin with young chili dip.
+Han Thueng Chiang Mai is one of the city’s best places to try authentic Northern fare with a Michelin Bib Gourmand recommendation.
+The chef serves up a delicious combination of spicy, sweet and salty flavors, including local faves like ant-egg omelets and crispy pork skin with young chili dip.

 Tong Tem Toh and Huan Soontaree are two other visitor favorites, attracting hungry souls with Thai-style hors d'oeuvre platters and local musical performances – ideal for those unfamiliar but eager to try the local cuisine.

-You also can’t visit Chiang Mai without trying khăo soi, a popular yellow curry coconut noodle soup (the exception!) that is served with chicken or pork and garnished with crunchy noodles, shallots, mustard greens, and lime juice.
+You also can’t visit Chiang Mai without trying khao soi, a popular yellow curry coconut noodle soup that is served with chicken or pork and garnished with crunchy noodles, shallots, mustard greens and lime juice.

-Local tip: Sign up for a cooking class and take your favorite foods home with you.
-With many places to choose from, look for what best aligns with your tastes.
-For classic homely Thai dishes, go for Grandma’s Home Cooking School, or if you want to try your hand at local tribal cuisines, go for Thai Akha Cooking School.
-For vegetarians/vegans looking to cook something you can eat too, try May Kaidee
+Local tip: Sign up for a cooking class and take your favorite Northern Thai dishes home with you.
+For classic homely Thai dishes, go to Grandma’s Home Cooking School.
+If you want to try your hand at local tribal cuisines, try Thai Akha Cooking School.
+Vegetarian or vegan?
+May Kaidee specializes in flavorful, plant-based Thai dishes you can recreate at home.

 Panoramatic aerial view of Mae Kampong village, Thailand.